This Resident Evil 3 feels more like a reimagining, not just a remaster

 Dodging Nemesis

-Nemesis isn’t just a copy-‘n’-paste of Tyrant, although they share similar design roles: put pressure on the player.
+The original Resident Evil trilogy introduced two major creatures to the game: Tyrant/Mr.X (Resident Evil 2) and Nemesis (Resident Evil 3).
+They were big, vicious tank like brutes whose main goal was to relentlessly stalk players throughout the map.
+Design wise, they were a brilliant way to put players under the right amount of pressure, and keep the overall pacing of the game flat lining once most of the regular monsters in an area have been killed.

+In the Resident Evil 2 remake, Tyrant translated extremely well to the game’s new updated surroundings.
+His ability to traverse obstacles in order to relentlessly terrorize the player made him, easily, the star of the game’s monster squad.

-It may be hard to think of Tyrant as “passive,” but between the two Nemesis is meant to be the aggressive one.
-Nemesis has capabilities that help him close in on Jill much quicker than Tyrant, and his main swing attack has far more reach.
+It may seem hard to think of Resident Evil 2 remake’s Tyrant as the passive one of the two, but Resident Evil 3’s Nemesis is much quicker and more difficult to elude than Tyrant.
+Nemesis has several capabilities that help him close in on Jill much quicker than Tyrant, such as the ability to simply leap across an area to cut off here pursuit, and a much longer attack that requires keeping a greater distance away in order to evade.

-“Walking the dog” with Nemesis, such as making him chase you around obstacles in a certain way in order to control which direction Nemesis is going, is a bit more difficult because of these factors.
+Jill can’t rely as heavily on “walking the dog”, and survive encounters by getting Nemesis to chase her around crates or shelves.
+He’s much more of an immediate problem that is difficult to shake loose.

 To help with this, Jill gains one thing that wasn’t in the previous Resident Evil 2 Remake: a dodge motion.

-You dodge with a button press, and on its own will send Jill ducking toward the left or right (the direction felt a bit arbitrary).
-Timing this just as a zombie is going to grab Jill, or Nemesis is about to smash her, will activate a successful dodge (indicated by a flash screen effect).
+You dodge with a button press, and on its own will send Jill ducking towards the left or right (the direction felt a bit arbitrary).
+Timing the dodge just as a zombie is going to grab Jill, or Nemesis is about to smash her, will activate a successful dodge (indicated by a flash screen effect).
 The concept can be loosely described as being like a parry or a counter, except Jill is avoiding contact as opposed to making contact.

 A successful dodge, however, does not seem to have a big window of invincibility.
 It became obvious that you can’t just dodge every attack for free without being cautious of Jill’s surroundings, as there were times where successfully dodging one zombie’s grab would hurdle Jill into the arms of another.